MockbaTheBorg/MicroMumps/readme.md

 This code will build through the tniasm Z80 compiler, BAT files provided.

 IMPORTANT: For SETMUMPS.COM you have to pass on the command line the name of the mumps executable you want to modify.
 Example: SETMUMPS MUMPS.COM.
-Then it will looks for the correct file name (as I have both MUMPS.COM and MUMPSB.COM).
+Then it will look for the correct file name (as I have both MUMPS.COM and MUMPSB.COM).

 This project was blessed by Professor Richard "Dick" Walters, original author of the code, and to whom I dedicate all the effort of putting this together.